coralproject/talk/README.md

 Built with <3 by The Coral Project & Mozilla.

-## Try Talk
+## Try Talk!

-You're one click away from trying Talk - all you need is a Heroku account and a few minutes of your time!
+You're just one click away from trying Talk - all you need is a Heroku account and a few minutes of your time.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2Fcoralproject%2Ftalk&env[TALK_FACEBOOK_APP_ID]=ignore&env[TALK_FACEBOOK_APP_SECRET]=ignore)